Skip to content

 Add a header to begin generating the table of contents

-If KPIs provide objective numerical quantification, and targets provide the context then incentives are intended to provide behavioural motivation.
-An incentive can be either positive (I buy myself a new smart watch if I hit 80 kg), negative (I will put a padlock on the fridge if I hit 85 kg) or some combination of the two.
+If KPIs provide objective numerical quantification, andย targets provide the context, then incentive design is what adds behavioural motivation.
+An incentive can be either positive (e.g. I buy myself a new smartwatch if I hit 80kg), negative (e.g. I will put a padlock on the fridge if I hit 85kg), or some combination of the two.
+But badly structured rewards often lead to incentive problems, resulting in demotivated teams, disengagement, and even unethical behaviour.

-There is a high chance that performance incentive problems are seriously impairing the performance of your organisation.
-The big challenge with performance incentive problems is that they are often silent and invisible but there are a few symptoms that should make you want to dig deeper...
+There is a high chance thatย incentive problems are already seriously impairing your organisation's success.
+The big challenge is that these issues are often silent and invisible, draining valuable time, energy, and resourcesย without anyone realising.
+However, there are several key symptoms to watch for, including...

 • High team attrition